 The reality is that savvy shoppers looking for handmade goods disagree.
 Pricing low could mean pricing yourself out of a sale.
 Your price communicates your product’s value to the consumer and is a major factor in your success.

 How do you choose your prices?
 Do you look at competitors’ prices and chose a comparable price, or do you aim lower?
 Do you factor in labor, materials, and profit?
 Do you keep your prices low because you are afraid that pricing higher will mean selling less?

 Instead of asking yourself what an item is worth, you might tend to ask what will consumers pay?
 If that's the case, not only are you cheating yourself with an unfair price, but also other sellers.
 When too many sellers in a niche under-price their products consumers grow accustomed to the low price and feel cheated when asked to pay a fair rate.

 It’s time to change that.

-If you’re looking for a way out of the bargain basement and into profitability, here are some tried and tested tactics that work for how to price your products:
+If you’re looking for a way out of the bargain basement and into profitability, here are some things to consider when you price your products: